 Make the White Dough:

-- In a high-speed blender or food processor, combine tofu, plant milk, apple cider vinegar, sugar, and olive oil.
+• In a high-speed blender or food processor, combine the tofu, non-dairy vegan milk, apple cider vinegar, sea salt, and olive oil.
 Blend until completely smooth.

 Make the Red Dough:

-- To the reserved 3/4 cup of white mixture, add vegan red wine, beetroot juice or powder, nutritional yeast, mustard seed, garlic powder, onion powder, black pepper, smoked paprika, coriander, and cayenne.
+• To the reserved ¾ cup of white mixture, add vegan red wine, beetroot juice or powder, soy sauce, olive oil, nutritional yeast, smoked paprika, garlic powder, onion powder, ground and whole mustard seeds, sea salt, black pepper, coriander, and cayenne.
 Blend until smooth.

 Shape:

-- Alternatively press the red dough into a rectangle about 6X9 inch.
+• Alternatively press the red dough into a rectangle about 7x10 inches.
 Tear the white dough into small chunks and thin strips, then scatter them over the red dough.
 Gently press to adhere, then roll the dough up tightly from the long side to form a log.
 Pinch the seam closed and shape into a firm, even cylinder.

-- Shape the dough into a tight log and wrap firmly in parchment paper and then aluminum foil.
+• Divide the dough in half.
+Shape each half of the dough into a tight log and wrap firmly in parchment paper and then aluminum foil.

 Choose a cooking method: